ethandacat/bot-beta/README.md

 ## Changelog:
 ```
 April 7, 2025
+Version 1.5.4: Fixed bug where it won't reply if it's the first post of a topic ("the topic post") and added back inbox/DM support

+April 7, 2025
 Version 1.5.3: Made it in the clicking the reply button for topics, if there's an error it outputs it without breaking the bot.